kapilgorve/personal-website/README.md

-This is my personal portpolio website built with Gatsby.
+This is my personal blog and portpolio website built with Gatsby.

+To run this project -

+`npm install`

+`npm run develop`